jannatulhashi/FitBit_Tracker_Data_Analysis/README.md

 ### Importing Datasets:

-After converting some date-related data into "Date" format, I opened [BigQuery Console](https://console.cloud.google.com/bigquery?sq=471986406107:e0ed61bf16a548ac87f7686062183cee).
+After converting date-related data into "Date" format, I opened [BigQuery Console](https://console.cloud.google.com/bigquery?sq=471986406107:e0ed61bf16a548ac87f7686062183cee).
 Then selected "Create Project".
 Typed down the name of the project I am going to explore, in this case, I used **FitBitSQL**.
 I created a new dataset for Bellabeat and named it **fitbitsql**.
 Inside fitbitsql dataset, I imported the cleaned CSV datasets.

 After that, I started my work to analyze the data to identify trends using **BigQuery** for **SQL** and **Tableau** for **Visualizations**.